Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

 “I should have known.”
 “Why can’t I just leave?”
 “What’s wrong with me that I still love them?”

 These thoughts are symptoms of betrayal trauma, not truths about your character.
-The cycle of self-blame keeps you dependent on your partner for validation and relief—exactly what the trauma bond requires to survive.
+The cycle of self-blame keeps you dependent on your partner for validation and relief, which is exactly what the bond requires to survive.

-Solution: Cognitive restructuring specific to betrayal: When you notice blame thoughts, name them as trauma symptoms.
+Solution: Cognitive restructuring specific to betrayal.
+When you notice blame thoughts, name them as trauma symptoms.
 Replace “I should have seen it” with “Betrayal blindness was protecting me.”
-Replace “I’m weak for staying” with “My nervous system is responding to intermittent reinforcement the way all human brains do.”
-Shame loses power when you recognize it as part of the trauma, not the truth about who you are.
+Replace “I’m weak for staying” with “My nervous system is responding to intermittent reinforcement the way every human brain does.”
+Shame loses power when you recognize it as part of the trauma rather than the truth about who you are.

 Conclusion and Next Steps